github/site-policy/Policies/github-enterprise-server-license-agreement.md

 - Any related Professional Services.

-If Customer has purchased the Products from a GitHub Partner, the following provisions of this Agreement will be superseded by the terms between Customer and the GitHub Partner: Section 8, Payment; Section 9, Delivery; Section 10, Verification; and Section 17, Termination.
+If Customer has purchased the Products from a GitHub Partner, the following provisions of this Agreement will be superseded by the terms between Customer and the GitHub Partner: Section 8, Payment; Section 9, Delivery; Section 10, Verification; and Section 17, Term and Termination.

 **1. Definitions.** Capitalized words not listed here will be defined within the Agreement.